Listen to the story

 The white house, made of planks, was spacious.
 We walked around the back and saw a barn.
 Behind it was a massive field where cows grazed.
 Willy also had a hen house, stocked with hundreds of chickens.
 My eyes widened as I saw them.

 “What ya think, honey?
-Did mama find a good one or what?”
+Did Mama find a good one or what?”

 We hadn’t yet met Willy, so I couldn’t say.
-So far, he had more than the bums mom usually dated.
+So far, he had more than the bums Mom usually dated.

 We walked from behind the house towards the porch when Willy stepped out.
 He looked like he was in his seventies, and he had a belly, grey beard and dishevelled hair that surrounded his massive bald spot.